 Is There A Seasonality To Your Ads?

 Maybe you created your campaign during the winter months and decided to use photos with snow or some other identifier of the season.
 If you’re running that ad in the middle of summer, and your targeted persona is currently in experiencing a heatwave—they won’t identify with that ad.
 Also, if you’ve been running that ad since the winter, the frequency could be playing a role in your increased cost per acquisition.
 Take those ads and shelve them until the next winter.

 What Can You Do To Avoid High-Frequency Ads?

 The answer is simple, create new ads.
 You don’t have to start from scratch and write all new copy.
 If the solution you are providing to the user isn’t seasonally specific, you can more than likely easily refresh your ads by changing the creative.
 Consider simple changes, such as adjusting the call-to-action (CTA), adding it to the image, or testing without one.
-Sometimes the simplest changes can make for a dramatic increase in ad awareness and impressions.
+Sometimes, the simplest changes can dramatically increase ad awareness and impressions.
 Just remember to test multiple versions of your ad images.

 You can also lower your daily budget on the ads or move the target if the creative still fits the persona, but that may only last for so long.

 Pro tip: Keep any creative you’ve made, even if it’s not successful the first time you use it.
 That ad may have failed to gain traction because of your targeting, not your creative.
 I’ve come across ads that totally flopped when we launched it, but once we pushed it out to a different target, it skyrocketed and became one of our highest-performing ads.